josephmjoy/robotics/java_robotutils/impnotes.md

     If ReceivedCommand is it is NOT in a completed state, this suggests a bogus CMDRESPACK, and  the CMDRESP will be ignored.
 4. Managing the completetdRecvCommands queue.
 After considering several strategies, the one that is most forgiving is to base it on queue lengths.
 Every Nth (say 1000) completed items added to completedRecvCommaands queue, we perform a cleanup action.
 This cleanup action iterates through all the items in the queue, oldest (head)to last.
 We first run through and count the number of 'early deletion' nodes and 'remaining' nodes.
 If early deletion count > MAX_EARLY_DELETION, we delete MAX_EARLY_DELETION/2 of these.
 Once that is done, if total length is greater than MAX_TOTAL_COMPLETED, we go and simply delete MAX_TOTAL_COMPLETED/2 of these oldest first - a simple call to poll() to delete up to MAX_TOTAL_COMPLETED/2 will suffice here.
 This approach uses no worker tasks and no arbitrary timeout values.
 Nominal values: MAX_EARLY_DELETION = 1000, MAX_TOTAL_COMPLETED = 10,000.
 This does require an atomic counter for completed commands so we can know when to trigger the check (determining the length of the queue is an O(N) operation, so we obviously can't do that on each queued packet!).
+[March 3rd UPDATE: See Mar 2A, 2018 Design Note - we keep a separate map and queue of ack'd commands - just the cmdIds are kept; so the strategy has been enhanced.]

 # Feb 13, 2018 Design Note - on Testing RobotComm transport
 - Unit tests should have a version of MessageHeader that can also create messed up versions of the header.